allegro/blog/README.md

 The blog is hosted at [blog.allegro.tech](https://blog.allegro.tech/).
 We also cooperate with Allegro tech hub page [allegro.tech](https://allegro.tech/).

+Goals:
+* Creating a technical blog valuable for the community.
+We focus on development and devops.
+* Letting the community know about events we organize or take part in.
+* Maintaining the image of Allegro as a technical leader and a place where great engineers work.
+* Highlighting our achievements but also describing our failures, for example by publishing outage postmortems.

+Rules:
+* High-quality posts (in both content and style).
+* We publish in English.
+* Posts must go through a review process.
+* Blog’s editors decide on the order posts are published.
+They can also reject posts deemed not fit for the blog due to subject not matching the blog’s goals, low quality, inappropriate content, not following company policies, etc. In practice, this happens only very rarely.

+# Core team

+We encourage everyone to help with the blog, by becoming an author, helping with text reviews, and developing blog features.
+However, there is a core team responsible for:

+* the editorial process
+* ensuring high quality
+* encouraging others to publish on the blog
+* promoting the blog outside the company
+* planning and implementing new features

+We treat the blog as a product and take it very seriously, but we are not a Scrum team, and we work on the project as time allows rather than full-time.

+Currently, the team consists of:

+* Daniel Dopierała — editor
+* Bartosz Gałek — editor
+* Mirosław Gołda — editor
+* Tomek Gospodarczyk — helps us with web development
+* Michał Kosmulski — editor-in-chief
+* Piotrek Orłowski — founder
+* Waldemar Panas — editor
+* Wojtek Poniatowski — editor
+* Bartek Walacik — editor

 # Where to get help:
 * This document
 * Slack channel [#allegro-tech-blog](https://allegro.slack.com/archives/CG20RLTT2) — use `@redakcja` alias to tag the blog’s editors